DonMVB/aws/AWS_Assoc_SAA_C02.md

 - **SQS long-polling**: This polling technique will only return from the queue once a message is there, regardless if the queue is currently full or empty.
 This way, the reader needs to wait either for the timeout set or for a message to finally arrive.
 SQS long polling doesn't return a response until a message arrives in the queue, reducing your overall cost over time.
 - **SQS short-polling**: This polling technique will return immediately with either a message that’s already stored in the queue or empty-handed.
 - The ReceiveMessageWaitTimeSeconds is the queue attribute that determines whether you are using Short or Long polling.
 By default, its value is zero which means it is using short-polling.
 If it is set to a value greater than zero, then it is long-polling.
 - Everytime you poll the queue, you incur a charge.
-So thoughtfully deciding on a polling strategy that fits your use case is important.
+Long polling is recommeended.

 ## 5.4.
 Simple Workflow Service (SWF) (Updated 9/28/2020)